Posts Tagged ‘sabbath’

 Schedule rest and fun on your calendar.

-Block out a month every year to disengage fully from the church.
-Thirty days of no ministry phone calls, no church work and no pastoral responsibilities.
+Block out significant time every year to disengage fully from the church.
+No ministry phone calls, no church work and no pastoral responsibilities.
 Play with your kids, date your spouse and relax.

 Preventative maintenance is necessary